kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

    curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data" -H "Authorization: bearer $ACCESS_TOKEN_WRITE"
    ```

 If successful, the call returns the code `200 OK` response.
-If you call the service without a token, you get the code `401` response.
-If you call the service or its secured endpoint with a token with the wrong scope, you get the code `403` response.
+If you call the Service without a token, you get the code `401` response.
+If you call the Service or its secured endpoint with a token with the wrong scope, you get the code `403` response.

   </details>